-The high level of creative engagement in the OISE academic planning process shown by the participation of faculty, staff, students and alumni along with many thoughtful contributions made by external partners, has been very encouraging.
+The participation of faculty, staff, students and alumni, along with the many thoughtful contributions made by external partners, has demonstrated a high level of creative engagement in the academic planning process and great promise for OISE's future.

 The number and quality of bold, compelling and practical notions about how to refresh and reset our purposes and chart a pathway forward that have emerged from the process has been nothing less than remarkable.
-In carefully reviewing all of these ideas, six major focusing themes emerged: Building our Community; Commitment to Indigenization; Wellbeing & Mental Health; Equity, Diversity and Accessibility; Transformative and Innovative Pedagogy; and Building our Impact: Scholarship, Collaboration and Internationalization.
+In carefully reviewing all of these ideas, six major focusing themes emerged:

+- Building our Community: Learning and Leading from Within; - Commitment to Indigenization; - Wellbeing and Mental Health; - Equity, Diversity and Accessibility; - Transformative and Innovative Pedagogy; and - Building our Impact: Scholarship, Collaboration and Internationalization.

 These themes are interdependent and overlapping, and permeate all aspects of our work, including the two foundational building blocks of our Institute that cut across all themes:

-- 1. Excellence in academic programs and student experience; and - 2.
-Excellence in research and scholarship
+- Excellence in academic programs and student experience; and - Excellence in research and scholarship.